Hemlock Hospice; landscape ecology, art, and design

 Says Borden, “Artists and designers can play a unique role in communicating the reality of science.
 As environmental challenges become more critical, scientists are increasingly asked to provide vital information to policy makers, community groups, and individuals.
 During my time as a Bullard Fellow I answered the question ‘How can art and design support science communication to foster cultural cohesion around ecological issues and help inform ecology-minded decision making.’”

 “A field-based installation that blends science, art, and design, Hemlock Hospice respects the eastern hemlock and its ecological role as a foundation forest species; promotes an understanding of the adelgid; and encourages empathetic conversations among all the sustainers of and caregivers for our forests—ecologists and artists, foresters and journalists, naturalists and citizens—while fostering social cohesion around ecological issues,” adds Ellison.
 “As a scientist, I study how our forests may respond to the loss of this ‘foundation’ tree species,” he continues.
 “As a human being, I cry, I mourn, and I look to the future for hope.
-David’s installation will tell the story of the eastern hemlock in a new way, communicating why so many scientists and poets care about it, and what their plight tells us about the future of our environment.”
+David’s installation tells the story of the hemlock in a new way, communicating why so many scientists and poets care about it, and what their plight tells us about the future of our environment.”